kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Kokkos-Project-Planning.md

 - *Unassigned:* issues that aren't assigned yet to team members.
 - *Unassigned - Priority:* issues that aren't assigned yet to team members, but are high priority.
 These should be assigned at the next weekly developer meeting.
-- *To Do:* Issue was assigned to a team member, but is not yet actively worked on.
+- *To Do:* Issue was assigned to a team member but is not yet actively worked on.
 - *To Do - Priority:* Issue was assigned to a team member, but is not yet actively worked on.
 It is expected to be the next item in the queue of the assigned developer.
 If this item does not transition to *In Progress* by the next developer meeting, reassignment is considered.
 - *In Progress:* Issue is getting worked on.
 - *In Progress - Priority:* Issue is getting worked on.
-Code reviews for this issue are considered priority, in order to get this merged as soon as possible.
+Code reviews for this issue are considered a priority, in order to get this resolved as soon as possible.
 - *Done:* Issue is addressed via merged pull request, or was closed because of new information which made it obsolete.
-For merged pull requests it is ensured that a Changelog entry was generated if appropriate, before removing the item from the project plan.
+For merged pull requests it is ensured that a changelog entry was generated, if appropriate, before removing the item from the project plan.

 ## Issue Prioritization